 How You Can Optimize Video for SEO

-When considering video as part of your marketing strategy, it may be worth it to spend the money on a professional production team to guarantee a high quality result.
+When considering video as part of your marketing strategy, it may be worth it to spend the money on a professional production team to guarantee high quality results.
 This is not always a viable option as video production can be quite costly.
-In other instances where the video is aimed for social media like Facebook, Twitter, or Instagram, the use of something as simple as an iPhone is all you need to create quality video content.
+In other instances when the video is aimed for social media like Facebook, Twitter, or Instagram, the use of something as simple as an iPhone is all you need to create quality video content.
 If you are choosing to shoot it yourself be sure to utilize proper lighting, keep the microphone close to the subject to ensure clear audio, and never underestimate the usefulness of a tripod to maintain a stable shot throughout filming.

 What Platform Should You Choose?

 Choosing the right platform to post on is the first step for marketing a video.
 Something you need to decide on when choosing a platform is what you are looking to achieve from the video.
 Are you looking to get more traffic to your website?
 Or are you more focused on sending a message to your audience to boost brand awareness through engagement?

 YouTube is the second largest search engine behind Google making it the best choice for growing brand awareness.
 Since it is owned by Google, the videos are more likely to get their own traffic rather than drive people from the video to your website.

 For embedding your video to your website, Vimeo or Wistia may be a better choice since the video can be viewed without the distractions that come with YouTube such as suggested video, up next, and ads.